jdlehman/rails_external_assets/README.md

 }
 ```

 This means you can manage your frontend assets however you like and RailsExternalAssets gives you [Rails](http://rubyonrails.org/) view helpers and [Sprockets](https://github.com/rails/sprockets) directives to incorporate these external assets into your Rails application.
+In Rails environments, RailsExternalAssets also hooks into `assets:precompile` and `assets:clobber` Rake tasks.

 You can use RailsExternalAssets without using Ruby on Rails, but you will have to wire up the helper methods it provides into your application yourself.